Murder of Bianca Devins: Relationship between Devins and Clark

 It is believed that Clark and Devins met on Instagram in April 2019, after he started following her on the social media platform.
 Police described their friendship as a "personally intimate one", but friends and family claimed otherwise.
 (Note: Some sources reported them to be dating and in a sexual relationship.)
+He initially told the family he was 19, but they quickly learned his real age.
 Devins told her mother that she had explained to Clark that she did not want to date him, though Devins's mother thought that he still "wanted more."
-One of Devins's sisters called Clark a trusted family friend, but a friend of Devins feared that Clark was exploiting Devins sexually while the two were under the influence of drugs.
-Reportedly, Clark would supply drugs to Devins to entice her to spend time with him.
+One of Devins's sisters called Clark a trusted family friend, but friends of Devins who were interviewed by Huffington Post "said Clark sometimes gave her drugs to get her to hang out with him", and one of them feared that Clark was exploiting Devins sexually "while they were high".